MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M3 Implement production methods_1B.md

 10. In the **Actions** group, select **Confirm**.

-11. Note the purchase order number.
+11. Notate the purchase order number.

 12. Close the page.